Interactive Zoom webinar

 The IP Portfolio as a Key to Value - How to create and manage them

-The Oslo Science Academy is pleased to offer an engaging, interactive, two-module IP course aimed at IP Managers, academics and innovators.
-This course will provide essential skills and IP knowledge for personal and professional development.
+The Oslo Science Academy is pleased to offer an engaging, interactive IP course aimed at IP Managers, academics and innovators.
+This 3-day course will provide essential skills and IP knowledge for personal and professional development.

 We will guide you through the process of developing an IP roadmap which is so important for planning and to attract investment.
 This will include identifying idea ‘atoms’ that are analysed and evaluated to become ‘molecules’ that provide key points along your IP roadmap.

 TALKING TO OTHERS

 Enhance your understanding of how and when to talk to potential investors, partners and customers, including how to deal with NDAs and the key terms to watch out for.

 Focusing on the practicalities of working with IP in a small, growing business, including when to talk to outside advisers, what to discuss internally and what you should be careful about storing – including some real-world war stories from the front line!

 How are IP costs structured, and what are the major factors influencing them?
 Discover practical strategies for effective budgeting and keeping on top of your IP costs.